indica-mcf/Indica/doc/design.rst

 Key to analysing any fusion reactor data is knowing the equilibrium state of the plasma.
 This is done using equilibrium calculations.
 Multiple models are available for this and it should be easy to swap one for another in the calculation.
-It is also desirable that they use the same interface, regardless of what fusion reactor the equilibrium is for or what library is used to access the data.
+The same interface should be used for results from all fusion reactors (as is the case elsewhere in the code).

 The equilibrium data which is of interest is the total magnetic field strength, the location of various flux surface (poloidal, toroidal, and potentially others), the minor radius, the volume enclosed by a given flux surface, and the minimum flux surface for a line-of-sight.
-An abstract class was defined with abstract methods to access this data.
+An :py:class:`~src.equilibrium.Equilibrium` class is defined with methods to obtain these values.
 Rather than try to anticipate every type of flux surface which might be needed, any method which takes or returns a flux surface has an argument ``kind`` which accepts a string specifying which one is desired (``"toroidal"``, by default).
 There is also a method to convert between different flux surface types.
+This will allow support to be added for additional kinds of fluxes without needing to change the interface.

 Unfortunately, equilibrium results are not always entirely accurate and may need to be adjusted.
 A multiplier for the magnetic field